 Quesadilla Burger Recipe

 What do you get when you combine one of the most famous American dishes with one of the most popular Mexican ones?
 Pure magic.
-Meet the quesadilla burger.
-This innovative main course features a ground beef burger patty, some incredible mayonnaise-based sauce with a little zing, and two tortillas covered in cheese that serve as the buns.
-There are so many great things about this recipe, but we love that it's unique.
-There's no doubt that these would be a hit at your next barbecue
+The quesadilla burger is an innovative main course that features a ground beef burger patty, a zingy chipotle mayo, and two tortillas covered in cheese that serve as the buns.
+There are so many great things about this recipe, but we love that it's a unique take on quesadillas and burgers.

 Gather the ingredients for quesadilla burgers